 Having the right tools and materials available in the classroom plays an important role in providing high-quality STEM experiences for children.
-Use the blocks and building materials, simple machines, magnets and magnifiers, and other tools and materials below to support inquiry-based learning and exploration.
+Step into the world of STEM from a child's limitless imaginative perspective and provide them with blocks and building materials, simple machines, magnets, magnifiers, and other tools and materials necessary to support lifelong STEM learning.

-Create a space that encourages inquiry-based learning and supports STEM experiences with these tables, posters, carpets, and mats that serve as foundational tools for STEM.
-Whether you choose to design a STEM center for your classroom or just choose a few pieces to add in other areas of the classroom, these foundational tools will lay the groundwork for STEM adventures.
+Create a space that encourages inquiry-based learning and guides investigation with these foundational STEM tools.
+Whether you choose to design a STEM center for your classroom or select a few pieces to enhance other areas of your classroom, these materials will lay the groundwork for higher level thinking.

-Building with blocks and other building materials helps children learn about science, math, engineering, and technology through hands-on experiences.
-As children plan, organize, and follow through with their visions, they learn how many blocks it takes to build and stabilize their structures and how to create a real-world environment around their design.
+Constructing with blocks and other building materials facilitates engineering and technology fundamentals through hands-on trial and error experiences.
+As children plan, organize, and follow through with their visions, they learn what it takes to bring their ideas to fruition, build upon their experience and knowledge, and create successful structures.

-Simple machines are the most basic form of technology and have a variety of real-world applications that make our lives easier.
-As children experiment with levers, pulleys, screws, wedges, inclined planes, and wheels and axles, they'll develop a better understanding of how simple machines work and how different factors, such as incline and force, affect end results.
+Simple machines are basic forms of technology that have a variety of real-world applications to make our lives easier.
+As children experiment with levers, pulleys, screws, wedges, inclined planes, and wheels and axles, they will develop a working knowledge of how concepts, such as incline force, weight, and distribution, effect, efficiency, and capability.

-Magnets and magnifiers are fun and engaging scientific tools that provide children with an in-depth view of the world around them.
-Through open-ended exploration, children can discover details not visible to the naked eye and investigate how magnets repel and attract.
-These basic tools are essential in helping children develop early STEM skills that support extended learning.
+Magnets and magnifiers are intriguing and engaging scientific tools that provide children with a compelling view of the world around them.
+Through open-ended exploration, children can examine details and observe how magnets repel and attract.
+These basic tools are essential in engaging children's curiosity and supporting extended learning.

-Learning about shapes and spatial relations and developing the skills needed to measure a variety of objects are essential to children's understanding of early math skills.
-In addition to helping children understand the world around them, these foundational skills will also lay the groundwork for helping children learn skills and concepts in other areas of STEM.
+Learning about shapes, sequencing, and spatial relations develops the groundwork children need to build higher level math skills.
+In addition to helping children understand the world around them, these foundational skills will also create a strong base for children to acquire knowledge and understand concepts in all areas of STEM.

-From light cubes and sensory materials to book sets and STEM journals, there are a variety of additional STEM materials that would be valuable additions to your classroom and lesson plans.
+From accessories and supplemental materials to book sets and STEM journals, we have a variety of complementary STEM materials that add value to your classroom learning and lesson.

-Resource books provide easily accessible ideas and activities for educators to incorporate into their lesson plans.
-Building the foundation for inquiry-based play and learning is much easier if you have valuable resources you can use to complement and support your own plans and ideas.
+Resource books provide access to ideas, activities, projects, and adventures for educators to incorporate into the classroom.
+Building the foundation for inquiry-based play and investigative learning is a breeze when valuable, research based resources are available to complement and support your own plans and ideas.